Radiotherapy for a brain tumour

 Skin irritation

-Your skin in the area that is treated may:
+Your skin in the treated area may become sore or itchy.

 Your radiographer or specialist nurse will give you advice on taking care of your skin.
-If your skin becomes sore or itchy or changes colour, tell them straight away.
+Tell your radiotherapy team straight away if you have these symptoms.
 They can give you advice and treatments if needed.

 Skin reactions should get better within 4 weeks of treatment finishing.